No. 23 Squadron IAF

 No. 23 Squadron (Panthers) was a fighter squadron in the Indian Air Force and it was equipped with MiG-21Bison, based at AFS NAL.
 The Squadron was number-plated on 26 September 2025, following the decommissioning of MIG-21 Bison from active service.

 History

 The squadron was raised in the year 1956 and it became the first squadron in Indian Air Force to be commissioned with Folland Gnat.

+An Indian Air Force MiG-21 Bison of No. 23 Squadron (‘Panthers’) during landing; the unit was the last operational squadron to operate the MiG-21 in IAF service.

 The squadron was relocated to AFS NAL in June 2024 and will be in use with its sister squadron No. 3 Squadron.
 The move was done to streamline the maintenance and operability of the MiG-21.
 Both the squadrons will transition to the newly ordered Tejas Mk1A.

 The Indian Air Force officially decommissioned the MiG-21 Bison from active service in 2025.
 An official farewell ceremony was held at Chandigarh Air Force Station on 26 September 2025.
 The last of the aircraft are from this squadron.